ymich9963/mdnotes.nvim/README.md

 vim.keymap.set("n", "<leader>mn", ":Mdn heading next<CR>", { buffer = true, desc = "Go to next Markdown heading" })
 ```
 ### 👩‍💻 Optional Settings
 Place these settings in your `<Neovim config path>/after/ftplugin/markdown.lua` file so that they are Markdown-specific.

-First one here is to enable wrapping only for the current Markdown buffer.
+Enable wrapping only for the current Markdown buffer.
 ```lua
 vim.wo[vim.api.nvim_get_current_win()][0].wrap = true -- Enable wrap for current .md buffer
 ```
-Second one is to disable LSP diagnostics in the current Markdown buffer.
+Disable LSP diagnostics in the current Markdown buffer.
 ```lua
 vim.diagnostic.enable(false, { bufnr = 0 }) -- Disable diagnostics for current .md buffer
 ```
-Last one here is for the glorious Neovim Windows users.
+This is for the glorious Neovim Windows users.
 Setting this keymap will allow you to use the built in `<C-x> <C-f>` file completion for WikiLinks or just for using file paths in Markdown buffers.
 ```lua
 vim.keymap.set("i", "<C-x><C-f>", "<cmd>set isfname-=[,]<CR><C-x><C-f><cmd>set isfname+=[,]<CR>",
 {